halvorot/power-asset-optimizer/README.md

 ## Power usage optimization

 Optimize power usage for a specific asset with a GET request to the `/api/v1/optimize/{assetName}` endpoint.
+The date to optimize for can be passed as a request parameter (optional, defaults to tomorrow).

 The optimization will return a list of power usage for the next day, from midnight to midnight.